| | | |

 I wanted to share with you a warm, cozy pair of mittens that will be perfect to wear during the colder months.

-Scroll down for the free pattern or you can grab an inexpensive printer-friendly, ad-free PDF here.
+Scroll down to view the free pattern, or grab an inexpensive, printer-friendly, ad-free PDF in my shop here.

 Cable Mittens Knitting Pattern